deeprjs/deepr/README.md

 ### Aliases

-By using _aliases_, it is possible to execute a method several times with different parameters, avoiding conflict names inside the values returned by the method.
+By using _aliases_, it is possible to execute a method several times with different parameters, avoiding conflict names inside the current context.

 For example, in the following request, we first call `movies` method and assign the result to `actionMovies`.
-Then, we call the same `movie` method, with different parameters, and assign the result to `dramaMovies`.
+Then, we call the same `movies` method, with different parameters, and assign the result to `dramaMovies`.

-Doing this we can assign both results `actionMovies` and `drameMovies` in the query response.
+Doing this we can access both method results `actionMovies` and `drameMovies` in the query response.

 It's a bit similar to how we can rename variables when objects are destructured in JavaScript ES6.